New tools to improve performance

-“We put our shared goals on a screen in the office” said Joe Jerome, President of Brand Builder Solutions.
+“We put our shared goals on a screen in the office,” says Joe Jerome of Brand Builder Solutions.
 “While individuals are rewarded when they contribute more, the team seems to be even more motivated when we hit our company goals.”

-A HubSpot sales rep, Evan DiLeo, shared a novel approach that worked for his team.
-HubSpot managers review numbers in 1:1s and at team meetings.
-In addition, DiLeo’s team implemented a concept called Accountabili-buddy, coined by leadership coach, Jeremiah Miller.
+A HubSpot sales rep, Evan DiLeo shared a novel approach that worked for his team.
+HubSpot managers review numbers in one-on-ones and at team meetings.
+In addition, DiLeo’s team implemented a concept called Accountabilibuddy, coined by leadership coach Jeremiah Miller.

 Personally, I was never motivated by activity contests unless the prize was enough cash or stock to help me achieve my longer-term personal goals.

-Jake Fisher from Bridges Strategies suggested something similar to Richardson.
-Most sales people know the Glengarry Glen Ross “coffee is for closers” line, but Jake adjusts it like this: he doesn’t get coffee in the morning until he’s made five calls.
-“That one thing can inspire others to do the same,” he shared.
+Jake Fisher from Bridges Strategies suggested something similar.
+Most salespeople know the Glengarry Glen Ross “coffee is for closers” line, but Jake adjusts it like this: he doesn’t get coffee in the morning until he’s made five calls.
+“That one thing can inspire others to do the same,” he shares.

 Investing in a sales rep’s development is a much better way to increase activity.
 If they are more confident they’ll be successful, they’ll be more comfortable making the calls.
 Plus, if they feel the company is helping them develop, they’ll be more interested in helping the company be successful.

-Burk Moreland from Rainmaker Builders, LLC agrees with me, “You have to manage them like THEY need to be managed.
-Figure out what type of sales person they are and then shore them up where they need help.
-For example, a relationship-building sales person may need to be reminded that closing their prospect will help their prospect because the product will help them.
-A hard charger may need to be reminded to ask more questions and get to know people.”
+Burk Moreland from Rainmaker Builders agrees with me: “You have to manage them like they need to be managed.
+Figure out what type of salespersons they are, and then shore them up where they need help.”

 Tony Cole is one of those very effective sales coaches.
 He pointed me to an article he wrote that lays out an effective coaching process:

-She also shared a tip for encouraging this behavior, “If something is sitting in the pipeline too long without any activity or movement, we tell our coaching clients to move it forward or move it out of the funnel.
-We expect our clients to put two new opportunities into the funnel every day, move one out and move one forward.
-The constant movement in the pipeline is key to encouraging more activities like prospecting and disqualification.”
+She also shared a tip for encouraging this behavior: “If something is sitting in the pipeline too long without any activity or movement, we tell our coaching clients to move it forward or move it out of the funnel.”

 By providing lead intelligence to your team, you can drastically increase their connect and close rates.
 This will increase sales activity and also make more activity less necessary.
 Sometimes, working smarter makes more sense than working harder.

-Instead, “Have your salespeople follow a prospecting campaign rather than just bang out dials all day.” suggests Marc Wayshak of Sales Strategy Academy.
-“Sales people often get discouraged by the weak results of cold calling.
-So, provide them with a process for prospecting that will allow them to make multiple touches through the form of mailers, emails, voicemails and even packages.”
+“Salespeople often get discouraged by the weak results of cold calling.
+So provide them with a process for prospecting that will allow them to make multiple touches through mailers, emails, voicemails, and even packages.”

 “We created a multi-touch prospecting sequence fueled by as much automation and pre-built communication as we could inject.
-We then challenged the sales team to enroll no fewer than twenty solid prospects per month (one per day) into the sequence.
-Now, there’s a much more even balance between hunting and selling.
-This shift to a more evenly focused approach has resulted in a more stable pipeline and consistent flow of opportunities.”
+We then challenged the sales team to enroll no fewer than twenty solid prospects per month (one per day) into the sequence.”

 One way to keep your reps busy is to eliminate the option for them to sit idle.
 To do this, make prospecting someone else’s job.

-While I believe all reps should make filling the top of their funnel their top priority, sometimes it makes sense to just book appointments on their calendar too.
+While I believe all reps should make filling the top of their funnels their top priority, sometimes it makes sense to just book appointments on their calendars, too.

-With VOIQ, you don’t have to wait for your salespeople to pick up the phone and call leads, they get qualified appointments on their calendar.
-As a bonus, VOIQ allows you to measure the success of different call scripts and their AI will even help you improve the script over time to get better results.
+With VOIQ, you don’t have to wait for your salespeople to pick up the phone and call leads; they get qualified appointments on their calendars.
+As a bonus, VOIQ allows you to measure the success of different call scripts, and their AI will even help you improve the script over time to get better results.

-If it’s not clear from this list, there’s no shortage of ways to inspire, motivate, compel or cajole your team to increase sales activity.
+If it’s not clear from this list, there’s no shortage of ways to inspire, motivate, compel, or cajole your team into increasing sales activity.

-But, too often, I see sales leaders resort to a few, standard, shallow, short-lived tricks.
+I see sales leaders resort to a few standard, shallow, short-lived tricks too often.
 If your sales team isn’t performing, take a look at yourself first.